MOHAMEDZAYEDSCU/OBSIDIAN/Maharatech/Ethical Hacking/Scanning.md

 >	- live hosts and IPs.
 >	- open ports and services.
 >	- the operating system. (to detect your methodology)
+>---
+>- after gaining information about the target (os version, server dns, ip, mac, some personal info about the users,. ..) you use tools to see if there are already critical bugs found in the current version of the server of the OS(operating system) using {nessus}, to just try to use it.

 ---